SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 2.
 #### Have the Content Pipeline tool draft a blank XML template for you

-Use the Content Tool to draft you a template XML files with all the necessary MonoGame/XNA headers needed for proper content import.&nbsp; (Right-Click –\> Add –\> New Item –\> XML Content)
+Use the Content Tool to draft you a template XML files with all the necessary MonoGame/XNA headers needed for proper content import.
+(Right-Click –\> Add –\> New Item –\> XML Content)

 3.
 #### Generate through code